JC Tretter

-Joseph Carl "JC" Tretter Jr. (born February 12, 1991) is a former American football center.
-He played college football at Cornell, and was drafted by the Green Bay Packers in the fourth round of the 2013 NFL Draft.
-He currently serves as President of the NFL Players Association.
+Joseph Carl "JC" Tretter Jr. (born February 12, 1991) is an American former professional football center.
+He played college football at Cornell and was selected by the Green Bay Packers in the fourth round of the 2013 NFL draft.
+Tretter served as president of the NFL Players Association (NFLPA) from 2020 to 2024.

-Early years
+Early life

 Tretter was born in Batavia, New York, the son of Joseph and Cynthia Tretter.
 He attended Akron Central High School, where he was a standout athlete for the Akron Central Tigers football and basketball teams.
 He was a three-year starter on offense and defense for the Tigers in football, a team captain as a junior and senior, and was a second-team Class C all-state selection as a senior.
 In basketball, he was a four-year starter for the Tigers and a three-time first-team all-league selection, and graduated as the team's all-time leading scorer and rebounder.